Shortnin' Bread: Other renditions

-The Beach Boys version
+The Beach Boys versions

 "Shortenin' Bread" was recorded by the American rock band the Beach Boys numerous times.
-Only one version has seen official release, as the final track on their 1979 album L.A.
+One version was released as the final track on their 1979 album L.A.
 (Light Album).
+An earlier version from the Adult/Child project was released on We Gotta Groove: The Brother Studio Years in 2026.
 The band's principal songwriter Brian Wilson was reportedly obsessed with the song, having recorded more than a dozen versions of the tune.
 Beach Boy Al Jardine speculated that Wilson's obsession with the song may have begun after co-writing the song "Ding Dang" with the Byrds' Roger McGuinn in the early 1970s.

-Numerous anecdotes have been reported about Wilson's obsession with the song: